SAS policy for the use of green lasers

 SAS Members are expected to adhere to the following rules in pursuance of the Society’s objective that astronomers retain the legal right to use Green Laser pointers as a legitimate part of their hobby, in a safe and a responsible manner.

 The following mandatory rules apply within the boundaries of any and all of the Sunderland Astronomical Society’s property including Dark Sky sites (Derwent Reservoir Millshield Car Park, Powhill, Kielder Forest Star Camp and within the confines of any external events organised by the Society.

 Banned categories of green laser and extent of ban:

 - Lasers that do not have a fully functional internal IR filter.

 - Lasers capable of bursting a balloon with the beam.

-- Lasers that do not have a Danger rating sticker shown alongside laser pen.
+- Lasers that don’t have a Danger rating sticker (Figure 1) shown on the laser pen.